What are the rules for telephone interpreting, 10 tips for clients

 - Be Patient:

-Translators take a day to translate a document, interpreters do that in real time.
-But when they have to think in real time, they will need to think of the proper words to relay the message to you.
+Translators take a day to translate a document; interpreters do that in real-time.
+But when they have to think in real-time, they will need to think of the proper words to relay the message to you.
 If they take a few seconds’ pause, don’t interrupt them.
-They will only be thinking of the right words to use to make you understand the message.
+They will only think of the right words to make you understand the message.
 Give them the time they need to do their job in the best way possible.

 - Use Short Sentences:

 The interpreter will translate a person’s statement as soon as they are done talking.
-But if you say three to four sentences consecutively, you will be making their job difficult for them.
-Be considerate when working with them and use fewer and shorter sentences.
+But if you say three to four sentences consecutively, you will make their job difficult.
+Be considerate when working with them, and use fewer and shorter sentences.
 Use precise wording to get your point across.

 - Explain the Purpose:

-Explain to them the purpose of the meeting beforehand and also talk about the things you will be discussing.
+Explain to them the purpose of the meeting beforehand and also talk about what you will be discussing.
 The context will help them perform their job in a better way.

 - Answer Questions:

-The person you are working with to translate your conversations are a human and humans can make mistakes.
+The person you are working with to translate your conversations is a human, and humans can make mistakes.
 If they mishear you and ask you to repeat yourself, don’t get angry at them and answer their questions calmly.

 - Maintain a Reasonable Speed:

-If you speak too fast, the interpreter might have trouble following what you are saying.
+The interpreter might have trouble following your words if you speak too fast.
 Sometimes, they may even ask you to slow down.
-But it is better if you think of it beforehand and maintain a pace that is neither too fast nor too slow.
+But it is better to think of it beforehand and maintain a pace that is neither too fast nor too slow.

 - Don’t Talk Via Them:

 They are there to translate whatever you are saying like a machine.
-Don’t ask them to ask the other person something.
-Instead talk like you are talking to the person who don’t speak your language and your interpreter will relay your message as it is.
+Please don’t ask them to ask the other person something.
+Instead, talk like you are talking to a person who doesn’t speak your language, and your interpreter will relay your message as it is.

 - Remove Distractions:

-If your office or the place where the meeting is taking place is noisy, it can prove to be a problem for the interpret.
+If your office or the place where the meeting is taking place is noisy, it can be a problem for the interpreter.
 Be sure to eliminate any such distractions before initiating the call.

 - Avoid Slangs and Native Phrases:

-Something that is common in your language may not be easy to explain to a non-speaker.
+Something familiar in your language may be challenging to explain to a non-speaker.
 Avoid using those phrases.

 - Ensure Clarity:

-One the meeting is over, ask everyone is everything was clear to them.
+Once the meeting is over, ask everyone if everything is clear.
 So, if there is anything left uncleared, you can clarify it in the presence of the interpreter because once they leave, you will have no way to explain your point to everyone else.

 Now that you know the rules of telephone interpreting, you can start using this beneficial service yourself.